Child Support Enforcement

-For non-custodial parents/obligors who don't make the court ordered payments there are a number of ways to pursue enforcement for collection of support.
-LCSA's are mandated by the state to issue an income withholding order (IWO) to the non-custodial parents/obligors employer.
-If the IWO is not honored or the non-custodial parent/obligor's employer is unknown there are further actions to consider for enforcement.
+For persons paying support (PPS) who don't make the court ordered payments, there are a number of ways to pursue enforcement for collection of support.
+LCSA's are mandated by the state to issue an income withholding order (IWO) to the PPS's employer.
+If the IWO is not honored or the PPS's employer is unknown, there are further actions to consider for enforcement.
 Due to the nature of each case being unique, the best method of enforcement is determined on a case-by-case basis.

 - Income Withholding Order (IWO)

 - Credit Reporting

 Who can use this service?

 If you are a parent, caretaker, or legal guardian with custody of a minor child, you may apply for Child Support Services.

 Is there a charge for this service?

 Under federal law, the California Department of Child Support Services is required to charge a yearly service fee for certain, non-assisted cases.
 If the fee applies to you, you will receive an annual service fee assessment notice in October for each case to which the fee applies.
 This annual fee is $35 on cases that receive payments equal to or more than $550 when assessed on October 1.

 This service is available throughout the year during regular business hours except during scheduled holidays.